 King Richard (1157 - 1199) sailed from Portsmouth on his way to the Crusades, and it was he who granted the town it's earliest known charter.
 It was during Richard's reign that the Star and Crescent first appeared on the town arms, the title of Mayor of the town also appears at this time.
 An earlier charter is thought to have been granted by Henry I, but all trace of it's existence has disappeared.
-King Richard's charter gave the right to hold a fair once a year, a weekly market, exemption from various tolls and the permission to try thieves caught within the borough.
-You can read more about the history of Portsmouth here.
+King Richard's charter gave Portsmouth the right to hold a fair once a year, a weekly market and exemption from various tolls.

 You can read more about the History of Portsmouth here.